hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ## Introduction

-This document provides recommended practices and a reference architecture for HashiCorp *Terraform Enterprise* implementations on Azure.
+This document provides recommended practices and a reference architecture for HashiCorp Terraform Enterprise implementations on Azure.

 ## Implementation Modes

-*Terraform Enterprise* can be installed and function in different implementation modes with increasing capability and complexity:
+Terraform Enterprise can be installed and function in different implementation modes with increasing capability and complexity:
-- _StandAlone_: The base architecture with a single application node that supports the standard implementation requirements for the platform.
+- _Standalone_: The base architecture with a single application node that supports the standard implementation requirements for the platform.
-- _Active-Active_: This is an extension of StandAlone mode that adds multiple active node capability that can expand horizontally to support larger and increasing execution loads.
+- _Active/Active_: This is an extension of Standalone mode that adds multiple active node capability that can expand horizontally to support larger and increasing execution loads.

-Since the architectures of the modes progresses logically, this guide will present the base StandAlone mode first and then discuss the differences that alter the implementation into the _Active-Active_ mode.
+Since the architectures of the modes progresses logically, this guide will present the base _Standalone_ mode first and then discuss the differences that alter the implementation into the _Active/Active_ mode.

 ## Required Reading